sintu-suman/Git_And_Github/README.md

 This repo is only ment to be used by students to learn git and try different git commands.

-This is the Secong change I am doing in  README File
+This is the Secong change I am doing in  README File This is the Third change on top of Second  change.